speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 \columnbreak

 ### 5. Come Together
-Most Star Wars characters don’t work alone, and while some starships can be operated by a single crew member, it is more dynamic—and engaging—to crew a starship with a **party*, with each member of the party fulfilling a needed role on the ship.
+Most Star Wars characters donï¿½t work alone, and while some starships can be operated by a single crew member, it is more dynamicï¿½and engagingï¿½to crew a starship with a **party*, with each member of the party fulfilling a needed role on the ship.
 Teamwork and cooperation greatly improve your party's chance to survive the unapologetic lethality of spacefaring.

 #### Beyond the Basics
-As your characters—and the starship—go on adventures and overcomes challenges, they can increase in their ranks and tiers, respectively.
-While tiers are driven by the amount of effort—and credits—directly applied to the starship, ranks are earned separately.
+As your charactersï¿½and the starshipï¿½go on adventures and overcomes challenges, they can increase in their ranks and tiers, respectively.
+While tiers are driven by the amount of effortï¿½and creditsï¿½directly applied to the starship, ranks are earned separately.
 Generally, the characters should be awarded their first deployment rank after no more than five encounters.
 After that, they should be awarded at the discretion of the GM.

 > The expectation is to tie ranks to proficiency bonuses.
 When characters reach 5th-level, their proficiency bonus increases to 3, and again at 9th (4), 13th (5), and 17th (6).
 Ranks 2-4 are designed to be awarded at or around those same improvements.

 #### Features and Hit Dice
 When your starship gains a tier, it unlocks additional features, depending on its size, as detailed in the description.
 Some of these features allow you to increase your starship's ability scores.
-You can’t increase an ability score above 20.
+You canï¿½t increase an ability score above 20.

 Each time your starship gains a tier, it gains gain 1 additional Hit Die.
 Roll that Hit Die, add your ship's Constitution modifier to the roll, and add the total to your hit point maximum.
 Alternatively, you can use the fixed value shown in your class entry, which is the average result of the die roll (rounded up).